mtatton/nbterm/README.md

 6] type key b to insert cell below

-7] repeat from step 3 co continue
+7] repeat from step 3 to continue

 For more information type ctrl+h